The Truth... What is it?

 [date calculators & history]

 • Good Friday: this designation is likely from the old English "Godes Friday" ("God's Friday...in much the same way that the saying, "goodbye" is a contraction of the old term, "God be with you".
+Just past midnight, very early into Friday, a pack of Temple guards is lead by Judas to confront and capture Jesus.
 It is the day of the reconciliation-price payment...Friday.
-Early that day (John 18:28), He was brought before the Roman leader Pilate...flogged (John 19:1)...at "the 6th hour" (11-12AM).
+That day (John 18:28), He was brought before the Roman leader Pilate...flogged (John 19:1)...at "the 6th hour" (11-12AM).
 He was sentenced to be crucified (John 19:4-16)... the day on which "The Lamb of God's" blood was spilt (John 19:34) during His (Jesus') crucifixion.
 He died about the "9th hour"...2-3PM (Matthew 27:45-50).
 Death on the cross occurred on the 14th day of Nissan, the day of the Feast of Passover...exactly parallel to the lamb blood which had to be painted over the door of the Israelites in Egypt the evening prior to the Exodus of the Jews...their rescue, their deliverance, their salvation...from Egypt, protected by "the blood".
 In the greatest love blessing ever on mankind, God willed that the blood of Jesus was spilt for the "good" (the atonement and salvation) of mankind.
 A Good Friday (or Saturday) Tenebrae service symbolizes the darkness that fell (Luke 23:44-45) on the face of the earth while the Son (Sun) of justice was hung upon the cross, and it is a darkening of the church sanctuary toward the end of that particular church service [tenebrae = Latin word for "shadows"].

-• Passover: Passover (Pesach) Day...begins at sundown on Good Friday and ends at sundown of Shabbat, and that Shabbat begins the week-long Feast or Festival of Unleavened Bread (Leviticus 23:4-8) in memory of the Egyptian Passover (Exodus 12:1-30) resulting in the Israelite race-saving exodus from Egypt and the unleavened bread they ate that evening (Exodus 12:14-20).
+• Passover: Christians tend to casually think(incorrectly) that Passover is the Friday of the Christian week leading up to Easter Sunday.
+In that inaccuracy, Passover (Pesach) Day...begins at dusk on Friday and ends at sundown of Shabbat, and that Shabbat begins the week-long Feast or Festival of Unleavened Bread (Leviticus 23:4-8) in memory of the Egyptian Passover (Exodus 12:1-30) resulting in the Israelite race-saving exodus from Egypt and the unleavened bread they ate that evening (Exodus 12:14-20).
 The feast began on the 15th day of Nissan, the day after Jesus on Calvary.
 The feast is otherwise also known as Spring Festival and Festival of the Paschal Lamb.
+Any dead must be buried or in the tomb by sundown.
+They didnot have enough time to apply the burial preservative spices to Jesus before they put Him in the tomb.

 • Holy Saturday: the day after Good Friday and the first day of 7 days of Jewish Feast of Unleavened Bread.

-• Easter Sunday: the Sunday following the Passover Friday, the day of the resurrection of Jesus...as the first fruit of the resurrection...from death in the tomb (John 20).
+• Easter Sunday: the first day of the week (Sunday) following the Passover Friday, the day of the resurrection of Jesus...as the first fruit of the resurrection...from death in the tomb (John 20).
 It is the 1st Sunday following the ecclesiastical full moon which occurs on or next after March 21st.
-That Sunday of the weekend of the death of Jesus, the Jewish Feast of First Fruits started (was on the 16th day of Nissan...the very day Jesus arose)! [ dating, military site]
+That Sunday of the weekend of the death of Jesus, the Jewish Feast of First Fruits started (was on the 16th day of Nissan...the very day Jesus arose)!
+Official Jewish Passover is based on the Jewish calendar, a lunar calendar that has twelve 28-day months.
+Every two or three years, there is a thirteenth month called Adar II included in the calendar.
+Over the course of a 19-year cycle, this "extra" month occurs in the 3rd, 6th, 8th, 11th, 14th, 17th, and 19th years.
+The year 2008 was one of those years with an extra month.
+Passover occurs from the 15th to the 21st of the month of Nisan - which is the month right after the "extra" month of Adar II.
+The inclusion of the "extra" month in the lunar calendar thus caused Jewish Passover to fall nearly 30 days after Easter in 2008. [ Easter dating, military site]

 • Next Sunday after Easter: some call it "Doubting Thomas Sunday".
 Thomas would not believe the resurrection until he put his hand into Jesus' side.
 John ends that chapter by declaring that Jesus is the Messiah...the Christ (John 20:24-31).